leon2k2k2k/xi_pl/xi-runtimes/README.md

 We use Deno as our js-runtime.

 ## Py-runtime
 We uses the standard Python runtime.
+The python runtime need astor and aiohttp packages.